Cloisters Cross

 The Cloisters Cross (also known as the Bury St Edmunds Cross), is a complex 12th-century ivory Romanesque altar cross or processional cross.
 It is named after The Cloisters, part of the Metropolitan Museum of Art in New York, which acquired it in 1963.

-The cross was probably carved in England between 1150 and 1160.
+The cross is usually said to have been carved in England between 1150 and 1160, although some scholars believe it is more likely to be central European.
 It is made from walrus ivory and measures 225/8 × 141/4 in.
 (57.5 × 36.2 cm).
 It includes highly detailed carvings on both sides and a number of inscriptions.
 The imagery features the crucifixion of Jesus and the symbols of the Evangelists.
-The intent of its iconography is subject to debate.
+It is generally held to contain antisemitic images and texts, but this is subject to debate.

 Description

 The carvings which cover both front and back sides include ninety-two intricately carved figures and ninety-eight inscriptions.
 The figures are only about one-half inch tall, and illustrate a number of Biblical persons and scenes.
 Each side consists of a central circular medallion and three square terminals, all of which contain highly detailed carvings.
 The front has the ascension of Jesus at top, his resurrection on the left, and the crucifixion on the right.
 The terminals on the reverse show the symbols of three of the Four Evangelists: John (the eagle), Mark (the lion) and Luke (the ox); the reverse contains a number of other depictions of Old Testament prophets.
 The now lost base presumably had Matthew's winged man on the reverse, while Christ before Caiaphas is assumed to have been at the front.

 The Old Testament prophets on the reverse have banderoles containing quotations from their books.